rthurimella/bloom-filter-experiment/README.md

 # Bloom Filter Experiment

-Consider a set S that is stored in a database.
-We would like to support membership queries, i.e., whether x ∈ S.
+Use Case: Support membership queries, i.e., whether x ∈ S, where S is too large to fit in main memory, e.g. checking availability of a username during registration.
-When S is too large to fit in main memory, a Bloom filter can be a good data structure to speed up membership queries.
+A Bloom filter can be a good data structure to speed up membership queries.
 The Bloom filter represents S and answers queries with high probability.
 For the query x ∈ S, if x ∉ S, the Bloom filter definitively answers no. However, if the Bloom filter answers yes, it is possible that x ∉ S, and a subsequent database lookup is required to confirm membership.
 This situation (called <em> false positive </em>)